Three Many Weddings

 Three Many Weddings (3 bodas de más) is a 2013 Spanish romantic comedy directed by Javier Ruiz Caldera and starring Inma Cuesta and Martiño Rivas.
 It was nominated for seven Goya Awards and won the Best Comedy award at the 1st Feroz Awards.

 Plot

 Ruth is a marine biologist who, in less than a month, is invited to the weddings of three of her ex-boyfriends.
-Single and unable to refuse, she manages to convince her new intern, Dani, to go with her.
-During the weddings, plenty of outlandish events take place and eventually lead Ruth to decide who she wants to be with in the future.
+Single and unable to turn down any of the invitations, she manages to convince her new intern, Dani, to go with her.
+During the weddings, plenty of outlandish events take place that eventually lead Ruth to decide who she wants to be with in the future.

 Cast

 Production

 Eneko Lizarraga Arratibel, Francisco Sánchez Ortiz, Enrique López Lavigne, Belén Atienza, Mercedes Gamero, and Mikel Lejarza took over production duties.

 Release

 The film screened in the Venice Days independent section of the 70th Venice International Film Festival.
 It also screened as the opening film of the 10th Seville European Film Festival on 8 November 2013.